travelgateX/documentation-site/content/legacy/docs/hotel-push/FAQ.md

 DepartureOpen = false

-Finally, if you want to allow allow any kinds of bookings again, you must Open all bits again.
+Finally, if you want to allow allow all kinds of bookings again, you must Open all bits again.
 This is possible doing:

 Send Status=Open, without Restriction.